honghui-liu/notes/_posts/2021-09-27-How-to-begin-a-project.md

   - Figure out the meaning of these numbers (1:1) in the command above.
   - How to account for the cross normalization between different instruments?
 - How to get the uncertainties (errorbars, constraints) of certain parameters? (`error` command in XSPEC)
-- What is degeneracy of parameters and how to estimate the degeneracy?
+- What is degeneracy between parameters and how to estimate the degeneracy?
   - `steppar` command in XSPEC.
+  - Morkov Chain Monte Carlo (MCMC) simulation.

 ### About the iron line